brandon-benge/InterviewPrep/system-design/components/api-design-communication.md

   - Once established, this connection remains open, enabling low-latency, real-time data transfer with reduced overhead compared to repeatedly opening and closing HTTP connections.
   - This persistent connection supports simultaneous sending and receiving of messages, making it ideal for interactive applications requiring instant updates.

+- **Webhooks** are user-defined HTTP callbacks that allow one system to notify another system about events in real time by sending an HTTP POST request to a specified URL.
+- They are commonly used for server-to-server communication, such as notifying external services about status changes, payment events, or new data availability.
+- Webhooks are event-driven, push-based, and require the receiving endpoint to be publicly accessible and able to handle incoming requests.
+- **Trade-offs:** Webhooks rely on the availability and reliability of the receiving server, require secure endpoint management (authentication, validation), and must be idempotent to handle retries or duplicate notifications.
+- **Examples:** GitHub webhooks for repository events, Stripe webhooks for payment updates, Slack webhooks for message posting.

 - **Server-Sent Events (SSE)**
   - SSE establishes a persistent, unidirectional connection from the server to the client, allowing the server to push real-time updates as text/event-stream data.
   - This connection remains open, and the client listens for incoming messages, making SSE suitable for live feeds or notifications where only server-to-client communication is needed.
   - Since SSE is unidirectional, any client-to-server communication must occur through a separate channel, such as standard HTTP requests or WebSockets.

+#### *Options (Ascending Capability)*
+- Polling
+- Long-Polling
+- Server-Sent Events (SSE)
+- WebSockets
+- Webhooks (server-to-server callbacks)

+#### *Selection Guide*
+- Sporadic, low criticality updates → Polling
+- Simple near real-time, browser only → Long-Polling or SSE
+- High-frequency bidirectional messaging → WebSockets
+- Server notifying external integrators → Webhooks
+- Firehose / continuous stream consumption → WebSockets or SSE

+#### *Key Considerations*
+- Connection limits (proxies, LB) – many idle sockets may pressure resources
+- Ordering & retry semantics (webhooks must be idempotent)
+- Authentication & token refresh strategy for long-lived channels

 ## Related Trade-offs